Maybe you already live in an older house. Perhaps you’re planning to move into one.

 In some cases, it will be necessary to tear out walls, run the new wires, then put up new drywall.
 If that is the case, the cost of all this should be included in your estimate before the work begins.

 Do you need to schedule an inspection or get an estimate for updating the wiring in your home?
-Contact us at Complete Electrical Solutions today.
+Contact the certified electricians at Complete Electrical Solutions today.
 We look forward to answering your questions and keeping your electrical system going strong for many years to come!